-Apex will charge interest daily on the credit extended to you.
-The daily interest charges are calculated by multiplying your "daily adjusted debit balance" by the "daily margin interest rate".
-The daily adjusted debit balance is the amount of the settled margin debit balance less any settled cash credit.
-Proceeds from short stock positions are held in a different sub account type and will not reduce the Margin debit balance for purposes of interest charges.
+Apex will charge interest on a daily basis on the credit extended to you.
+The daily interest charges are calculated by multiplying your "daily adjusted debit balance" by the "daily margin interest rate."
+Generally speaking, your daily adjusted debit balance is the actual settled debit balance in your Margin and Short Account.
+The debit balance is increased by the value of securities held short and reduced by the amount of any settled credit balance carried in your Cash Account.